futuregrid/virtual-cluster/doc/source/intro.rst

 Show status of all currently running clusters::

-    fg-cluster -status
+    fg-cluster status

-Note: If argument -a is specified, then name of cluster should be a cluster that is currently running
+Note: If argument -a is specified, then the cluster you want to show status should be a cluster that is currently running.
+If argument -a is not specified, the tool will show the status of all virtual clusters.

 List the virtual clusters